Pyrdacor/Amberstar/FileSpecs/Items.md

 - 04: Stackable
 - 08: Destroy after usage (keys and some quest items, potions and spell scrolls seem to omit this though)
 - 10: Removable during fight (some equipment has this)
+- 80: Identified (enable eye button in item view to see more stats)

 ## Equip slots